AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-proofs-stage-does-not-activate-from-deadline.md

 ---
 title: "Proofs: Proof stage does not activate when previous stage deadline passes"
-description: "When a proof has multiple stages, and a later stage's "Activate stage" setting is set to "When previous stage deadline passes", that later stage does not activate when the deadline passes."
+description: "When a proof has multiple stages, and a later stage's Activate stage setting is set to When previous stage deadline passes, that later stage does not activate when the deadline passes."
 hidefromtoc: yes
 ---